Whenever you print certain PDFs to a physical printer, the documents don’t print correctly, or the printing process takes an unusually long time.

 PCL 6 drivers help compatible printers translate GDI to PCL 6 faster than converting PostScript data, because PCL 6 commands are designed to closely match Microsoft Windows GDI commands.

-Assuming there’s already a PCL 6 driver installed on your machine for your printer, you can follow the steps listed below to select it.
+Assuming there’s already a PCL 6 driver installed on your machine for your printer, follow these steps to select it:

 - Initiate the print process in Revu by going to File > Print (Ctrl+P) .